afrase/kodiswift/docs/patterns.rst

 Sort methods enable the user to sort a directory listing in different ways.
 You can see the available sort methods `here
 <http://mirrors.xbmc.org/docs/python-docs/xbmcplugin.html#-addSortMethod>`_, or
-by doing ``dir(xbmcswift2.SortMethod)``.
-The simplest way to add sort methods to your views is to call plugin.finish() with a sort_methods argument and return the result from your view (this is what xbmcswift2 does behind the scenes normally).
+by doing ``dir(kodiswift.SortMethod)``.
+The simplest way to add sort methods to your views is to call plugin.finish() with a sort_methods argument and return the result from your view (this is what kodiswift does behind the scenes normally).

 .. sourcecode:: python